oleks/trafaret/README.rst

     :target: https://travis-ci.org/oleks/trafaret

-A fundamental tenet of ``trafaret`` is that the solution to a programming exercise usually adheres to one of a set of possible "templates".
+A fundamental tenet of ``trafaret`` is that the solution to a programming exercise usually adheres to one of a set of possible templates.

 Using ``trafaret`` effectively requires you to be attentive: teachers readily undermine the creativity of their students, and pose overly liberal programming